dotnetcore/FlubuCore/docs/en/buildscript-fundamentals.md

 <a name="Async-execution"></a>

-### **Async execution of tasks, customCode and dependencies**
+### **Asynchronus or parallel execution of tasks, customCode and dependencies**

 <ul>
 <li>
-Tasks can be executed asynchrounously with AddTaskAsync or AddCoreTaskAsync method.
+Tasks can be executed asynchrounously or in parallel with AddTaskAsync or AddCoreTaskAsync method.

 </li>
 <li>